mbade1/apprentice-tandem-michael-bade/README.md

 2. cd into this repository: ```$ cd apprentice-tandem-michael-bade```
 3. Open index html with this command: ```$ open index.html```
 4. Your app should be up and running!

-TESTS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-//Chrome extensions to communicate with JSON and disable CORS:

-CORS Unblock

-Web Server for Chrome (for JSON file)

-//After communicating with server, started with a static layout: (b/w pic on desktop)